n0dE-0ctan3/n0dE-0ctan3/README.md

 - 👋 Hi, I’m @tewari-d
 - 👀 I’m interested in abap and sapui5 programming
 - 🌱 I’m currently learning  about abap on cloud and cds technology
-- 💞️ I’m looking to collaborate on abap and sapui5
+- 💞️ I’m looking to collaborate on abap and sapui5 projects and geeky stuff
 - 📫 How to reach me tewarideepak3@gmail.com

 <!---